Revansche/My-Developer-Discipline/README.md

 # My-Developer-Discipline
-This is a collection of software development discipline that i applied or studiying on my works
+This is a collection of software development discipline that i applied or studied on my works

 ### Design Pattern
 #### Swift